 In October or November 520, just after work on the Temple had been resumed.
 Zecharish began his ministry (1:1-8).
-A delegation of Jews came from Bethel to Jerusalem to ask the priests and grouphets about the need of continuing their distribution of Jews came from Bethel to Jerusalem to ask the priests and grouphets about the need of continuing the distribution of Jews came from Bethel to Jerusalem to ask the priests and grouphets about the need of continuing their distribution of Jews came from Dead had the prophets of the single of Jerusalem to several membered the single prophets and the prophets of the single promises of Jerusalem of Jerusalem to Jerusalem to Jerusalem to Jerusalem to Jer levinise marriage with his brother's widow.
+A delegation of Jews came from Bethel to Jerusalem to ask the priests and grophets about the need of continuing their distribution of Jews came from Bethel to Jerusalem to ask the priests and grophets about the need of continuing the distribution of Jews came from Bethel to Jerusalem to ask the priests and grophets about the need of continuing their distribution of Jews came from Deduction of the destruction of Jews and the substance of Jerusalem to J levinise marriage with his brother's widow.
 Because Shealiel was the firstborn son of the exiled king Jehoischin, Zerubbabel was a Messianic link between David and Joseph (Matt 1:12).